-- n.
-Adoption assistance payments in excess of \$480 per adopted child; - o.
-The incremental earnings and benefits to any resident: - 1) Whose annual income increases due to employment of a family member who was unemployed for one or more years previous to employment; or - Whose annual income increases as the result of increased earnings by a family member during participation in any economic self-sufficiency or other job training program; or - 3) Whose annual income increases due to new employment or increased earnings of a family member during or within six months of receiving state-funded assistance, benefits or services, will not be increased during the exclusion period.
+- 2) Whose annual income increases as the result of increased earnings by a family member during participation in any economic self-sufficiency or other job training program; or - 3) Whose annual income increases due to new employment or increased earnings of a family member during or within six months of receiving state-funded assistance, benefits or services, will not be increased during the exclusion period.
 For purposes of this paragraph, the following definitions apply: - i.
 State-funded assistance, benefits, or services means any state program for temporary assistance for needy families funded under Part A of Title IV of the Social Security Act, as determined by DHA in consultation with the local agencies administering temporary assistance for needy families (TANF) and Welfare-to-Work programs. - ii.
-The TANF program is not limited to monthly income maintenance, but also includes such benefits and services as one-time payments, wage subsidies and transportation assistance provided that the total amount over a six-month period is at least \$500. - d.
-During the 12-month period beginning when the member first qualifies for a disallowance, DHA must exclude from annual income any increase in income as a result of employment.
-For the 12 months following the exclusion period, 50% of the income increase shall be excluded. - e.
-Regardless of how long it takes a resident to complete 12 working months (to complete the first exclusion) or an additional 12 working months (to qualify for the second exclusion), the maximum period for the disallowance (exclusion) is 24 total months. - f. he disallowance of increased income under this section is only applicable to current residents and will not apply to applicants who have begun working prior to admission.30 - d.
-Deferred periodic payments of supplemental security income and social security benefits that are received in a lump sum payment; - e.
-Deferred payments of VA disability benefits that are received in a lump sum payment; - f.
-Amounts received by the family in the form of refunds or rebates under state or local law for property taxes paid on the dwelling unit; - g.
-Amounts paid by a state agency to a family with a developmentally disabled family member living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home;
+The TANF program is not limited to monthly income maintenance, but also includes such benefits and services as one-time payments, wage subsidies and transportation assistance provided that the total amount over a six-month period is at least \$500. - 4) During the 12-month period beginning when the member first qualifies for a disallowance, DHA must exclude from annual income any increase in income as a result of employment.
+For the 12 months following the exclusion period, 50% of the income increase shall be excluded. - 5) Regardless of how long it takes a resident to complete 12 working months (to complete the first exclusion) or an additional 12 working months (to qualify for the second exclusion), the maximum period for the disallowance (exclusion) is 24 total months. - 6) The disallowance of increased income under this section is only applicable to current residents and will not apply to applicants who have begun working prior to admission. - p.
+Deferred periodic payments of supplemental security income and social security benefits that are received in a lump sum payment; - q.
+Deferred payments of VA disability benefits that are received in a lump sum payment; - r.
+Amounts received by the family in the form of refunds or rebates under state or local law for property taxes paid on the dwelling unit; - s.
+Amounts paid by a state agency to a family with a developmentally disabled family member living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; - t.
+Amounts specifically excluded by any other federal statute from consideration as income, for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under the United States Housing Act of 1937. - u.
+The following is a list of benefits excluded by other federal Statutes: - i.
+The value of the allotment provided to an eligible household for coupons under the Food Stamp Act of 1977; 7 USC 2017 (h) - ii.
+Payments to volunteers under the Domestic Volunteer Service Act of 1973; 42 USC 5044 (g), 5088.

-30 One exception is if the applicant qualified as unemployed.
+&lt;sup>1 One exception is if the applicant qualified as unemployed.
 For example, if the applicant's earnings are less than would be earned working ten hours per week at minimum wage, then the applicant would be considered unemployed.